StarlingUAS/ProjectStarling/docs/guide/single-drone-local-machine.md

 - Go to [`http://localhost:8080`](http://localhost:8080) in a browser to (hopefully) see the gazebo simulator.
 - Go to [`http://localhost:3000/html/main.html`](http://localhost:3000/html/main.html) in a browser to see the starling user interface containing go/stop buttons.

 > **Note:** All specified sites can be accessed from other machines by replacing `localhost` with your computer's IP address.
-(TODO: starling ui not yet functioning in this use case.)

 > **Note:** Sometimes it might take a bit of time for the UIs to become available, give it a minute and refresh the page.
 With Gazebo you may accidentally be too zoomed in, or the grid may not show up.
 Use the mouse wheel to zoom in and out.
 The grid can be toggled on the left hand pane.